Adjust your accessibility

 • Reason for closing the demat account.

-• Is there more than one person holding the demat account?
-Then, all holders must sign the closure form.
+Do note that if more than one person holds the demat account, all holders must sign the closure form.

 You must ensure that you have settled all payments before closing your demat account.
-Also, see that the account in question does not hold any securities.
-Suppose there are securities still held in the account.
-Then, you can take the following steps to close it:
+Make sure that the account does not hold any securities.
+In case there are securities still held in the account, you can take the following steps to close it:

-• Download the closure form from the DP’s website and fill it in.
+• Download the closure form from the DP’s website and fill it out.

-• Submit the closure form along with the DIS, CML, and other necessary documents.
+• Submit the closure form with the DIS, CML and other necessary documents.
 You can submit them to the DP’s Head Office or nearest branch.

-You do not have to pay any charges for closing your demat account.
+What are the closing process charges?
+You do not have to pay any charges to close your demat account.

 • The account should be empty.
 You should not be holding any shares in it.
-If you are, you need to transfer them to another demat account you hold.
-Or, you could sell the shares.
+If you are, you need to transfer them to your another demat account or you could sell the shares.

 • The balance should be zero.
-If the account has a negative balance, you have to settle it before closing.
+If the account has a negative balance, settle it before closing.

-• Return unused DIS booklet to the DP along with a closure letter.
+• Return the unused DIS booklet to the DP along with a closure letter.

-• International securities identification numbers (ISINs) are IDs specific to a company’s shares.
-Dead ISINs belong to companies whose shares are not traded any longer in the stock market.
-Does the demat account you wish to close hold dead ISINs?
-Then, you need to apply to your DP for their dematerialisation.
-Your DP will forward the request to the concerned depository who will inform the registrar.
+• International securities identification numbers (ISINs) are specific to company shares.
+Dead ISINs belong to companies whose shares are no longer traded in the stock market.
+If the Demat account you wish to close holds dead ISINs, then you must apply to your DP for their dematerialisation.
+Your DP will forward the request to the concerned depository, who will inform the registrar.
 The registrar will then take steps to dematerialise the shares.

 India has two national depositories: